schollz/howmanypeoplearearound/README.md

 # howmanypeoplearearound

-Monitor wifi signals :satellite: to count the number of people around you :family_man_man_boy:.
+Count the number of people around you :family_man_man_boy: by monitoring wifi signals :satellite:.

 *howmanypeoplearearound* calculates the number of people in the vicinity using the approximate number of cellphones as a proxy (since 85-95% of people have cellphones nowadays).